Health campaign: Audience (Who?)

-Channel (how?)
+Channel (How?)

 The principle of channel selection determines the effectiveness of campaign implementation.
 The key underlying question here is how to reach the target audience defined by the first principle (audience segmentation) and how to ensure the campaign messages can be viewed by the intended group of people with multiple exposures.
 Broadly, communication channels can be selected from two categories: interpersonal or computer-mediated communication channels.
 Additionally, communication channels can differ in small features such as access, reach, specialization, depth, and credibility.
 For example, television and print media are two distinct channels differing in access and specialization.
 As technology continues to advance the media landscape, digital channels such as social media or other interactive tools can also be included in the considerations.
 With wide choices of channel selection, multi-channel dissemination can be more desirable and effective than single channel.
 The length of delivery time on the chosen channels is another decision needed to be considered in this process.

-Message (what?)
+Message (What?)

 The principle of message design is guided by audience segmentation and behavioral theories.
 When specific characteristics of the target audience are in mind, campaign designers have more room to tailor the message to be personally relevant and thus increase persuasiveness.
 Behavioral theories can help campaign designers to recognize the underlying behavioral determinants that are in need of change to realize the campaign goal.
 Guided by theories, messages can be designed to embody those latent behavioral determinants to better secure the success of the campaign in changing a specific behavior.

 For instance, according to Extended Parallel Process Model (EPPM), people are more likely to adapt their behaviors when they have a high perceived threat and high perceived efficacy to avoid the threat.
-Messages thus can be designed to elicit individuals’ perceptions of threat and efficacy.
-Putting into AIDS education context, messages can embody threat by emphasizing the severity of HIV infection such as showing graphic photographs of late-stage AIDS victims and vividly describing the health consequences.
+Messages thus can be designed to elicit individuals' perceptions of threat and efficacy.
+Putting into an AIDS education context, messages can embody a threat by emphasizing the severity of HIV infection, such as showing graphic photographs of late-stage AIDS victims and vividly describing the health consequences.
 To elicit perceived efficacy, messages can highlight the effectiveness of using condoms to reduce the risk of HIV transmission and the ease of using condoms.

-Evaluation (did it work?)
+Evaluation (Did it work?)

 The principle of evaluation in the ACME framework emphasizes conducting a set of assessments, rather than a one-time, separate process.
 It refers to three aspects of evaluation: 1) formative evaluation, 2) process evaluation, and 3) outcome evaluation.
-Formative evaluation focuses on evaluating the initial campaign design, examining whether audience segmentation, message design, and channel selection are clear and interconnected.
-Process evaluation concerns the effectiveness of campaign implementation, ensuring the campaign’s reach and exposure to the intended audiences.
+Formative evaluation focuses on evaluating the initial campaign design, examining whether audience segmentation, channel selection, and message design are clear and interconnected.
+Process evaluation concerns the effectiveness of campaign implementation, ensuring the campaign's reach and exposure to the intended audiences.
 Outcome evaluation examines the success of a campaign in achieving intended effects while ruling out unintended effects.